6 of America’s Best Bike Trails

 Minneapolis is a mecca for biking.
 It has more bike commuters than any other major city in the USA and more bike trails than any other major city also.
 To add more fuel to the fire, the trails are GORGEOUS!

 One of the best trails is the Chain of Lakes Trail.
 As you would imagine, it follows a chain of lakes.
 Minnesotans love their outdoors so you’ll see a lot of other people joining you on the trail walking, running, biking and skating.
-Here’s a few reasons to hit this trail:
+Here are a few reasons to hit this trail:

 - Awesome views of the MPLS Skyline.